HerbertKoelman/cpp-logger/README.md

   branches...: no data found
 ```

 The above command removed everything that comes from the `/usr/*`directory.
-The final report is obtained with `lcov --summary coverage.info`:
+The final report is obtained with `lcov --summary coverage.info` or `lcov --list coverage.info`:
 ```
 Reading tracefile coverage.info
                                      |Lines       |Functions  |Branches